 Special rules of placing on the market of GMOs

-Article 11/A (1) The first placing on the market within the territory of the European Economic Area of genetically modified organisms or combinations genetically modified organisms as or in products shall be subject to authorisation; thereafter, they are freely marketable within the territory of the European Economic Area except as specified in Article 11/B.
+Section 11/A (1) The first placing on the market within the territory of the European Economic Area of genetically modified organisms or combinations genetically modified organisms as or in products shall be subject to authorisation; thereafter, they are freely marketable within the territory of the European Economic Area except as specified in Section 11/B.

 (3) As regards authorisation of the placing on the market of products containing, consisting of, or produced from genetically modified organisms, for food and feed uses, the provisions of the relevant directly applicable legal act of the European Union with general scope shall apply.